-Chris King is one of the most seasoned and creative documentary editors of his generation with more than 40 films for cinema and television to his name, most notably the Academy Award nominated EXIT THROUGH THE GIFT SHOP(2011), the BAFTA Award winning SENNA(2012), and the Academy Award winning AMY(2015).
-DIEGO MARADONA is his third collaboration with Asif Kapadia.
+Chris King is one of the most seasoned and creative documentary editors of his generation with more than 40 films for cinema and television to his name, most notably the Academy Award nominated EXIT THROUGH THE GIFT SHOP (2011), the BAFTA Award winning SENNA (2012), the Academy Award winning AMY (2015) and the BAFTA Award nominated DIEGO MARADONA (2019).
+Critic's Choice Award winning 1971: THE YEAR MUSIC CHANGED EVERYTHING is his fourth collaboration with Asif Kapadia.

 King is widely admired for his hyper-real, narrative approach to documentary editing, particularly with archived-based films, which brings dramatic structure and storytelling to often disparate material.